 And if you think I’m perfect… think again.

-The truth is I still eat plenty of cookies and enjoy pizza.
+The truth is I still eat my fair share of cookies and pizza.
 I can do this because I’ve put in the hard work to heal my body.
 I eat more good stuff so I can still splurge when I want to.
 Remember, achieving diet perfection isn’t the end game.
-The goal is to heal your body so you can take back your life, and live with chronic disease and pain.
+The goal is to heal your body so you can take back your life and live disease-free.